BBAllieP/billboard_yt_playlist_creator/README.md

    your browser.
 Save the file with the name `client_secrets.json` in the root directory of your clone of the git repository.

+6a.
+Export your current playlist from Apple Music/iTunes as a raw text file (not with encoding)

 7. Copy `settings-example.cfg` to `settings.cfg` and fill in the API key you created in step #5.
 Then run: